Hoshina123/Hoshina123/README.md

 - 🌱 I’m currently learning Python , C# , JavaScript and C++
 - 📫 Email:xzx7131@outlook.com (often use) or xuzhenxi7131@gmail.com (seldom use)

+⚠️Attention⚠️ - @xzx7131 will be busy with schoolwork these months or even these years, so @xzx7131 may not contribute to any repo's for months or even years.

 <!---
 xzx7131/xzx7131 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.